Неврит зорового нерва

 • Magnetic resonance imaging (MRI)

 Optic neuritis is suspected in patients with characteristic pain and vision loss, particularly if they are young.
-Neuroimaging, preferably with gadolinium-enhanced MRI of the brain and orbits, is usually done and may show an enlarged, enhancing optic nerve.
-MRI may also help diagnose multiple sclerosis, myelin oligodendrocyte glycoprotein antibody-associated disease (MOGAD), and neuromyelitis optica (NMO).
+Neuroimaging, preferably with gadolinium-enhanced MRI of the brain and orbits, is recommended and usually shows enhancement of the optic nerve (1).
+MRI may also help diagnose multiple sclerosis, myelin oligodendrocyte glycoprotein antibody–associated disease (MOGAD), and neuromyelitis optica (NMO).
 There is usually more extensive enhancement of the optic nerve(s) in NMO and MOGAD.
 Fluid attenuating inversion recovery (FLAIR) MRI sequences may show typical demyelinating lesions in a periventricular location if optic neuritis is related to multiple sclerosis.
 Spinal cord involvement can be seen in any of the demyelinating diseases but is usually more extensive in NMO and MOGAD.
-NMO and MOG antibodies in the serum should be checked for any atypical or severe optic neuritis.
+Patients with NMO and MOG antibodies in the serum should be checked for any atypical or severe optic neuritis, which should be strongly considered in any patient with optic neuritis unless classic features of multiple sclerosis are present.

 Цінні поради та підводні камені